jcwren/lpc15xx_dma_spi/README.md

 4Hz, while the green LED (PIO0\_3) will blink at a rate of 8Hz.
 The blue LED (PIO1\_1) is not used.

+NOTE: This code only transmits.
+In the SPI0 configuration you'll find `SPI_TXCTL_RXIGNORE` is set.
+If you wish to use DMA to both transmit and receive at the same time, you'll need to setup a DMA receive transfer.
+Basically, anywhere you find a reference to `DMAREQ_SPI0_TX`, you'll need corresponding code for `DMAREQ_SPI0_RX`.

+I found that if you don't set the `SPI_TXCTL_RXIGNORE` option, the DMA handler would never fire.
+If you send a single character with `Chip_SPI_WriteFrames_Blocking()` then the DMA handler would fire.
+I didn't delve any deeper in to it, but I suspect the SPI recieve overflow error bit gets set and causes something to happen.
+If you figure that out, post it a PR or an issue and I'll integrate it.

 ## Build environment

 Uses arm-gcc and make.
 The LPC15xx v2.20 libraries are included.
 There are two